congvt305/staging-twap/app/code/Eguana/StoreSms/README.md

 - Send verification code on customer create an account and validate this code for registration
 - Notification user Order status like pending, processing, hold etc
 - Admin can enable or disable the module
+- Admin can select country for the store sms
 - Admin can enable or disable Verification code on registration
 - Admin can enable or disable order notification for a specific order status
 - Admin can edit the SMS template according to the requirement